MadimetjaMadix/Big_Data_Stuff/README.md

 a) How will you define a Thread in parallel computing?
 ### ans:
--A process is an instance of a program that is executing more or less autonomously on a physical processor.
+- A process is an instance of a program that is executing more or less autonomously on a physical processor.

--A thread is defined as an independent stream of instructions that can be scheduled to run as such by the operating system.
+- A thread is defined as an independent stream of instructions that can be scheduled to run as such by the operating system.

 b) Give four characteristic features of a thread.